The Friends of the Concord Free Public Library present

 — Rosanna Warren

-PRAISE AND REVIEWS
+PRAISE

 In Just About Anything, Jonathan Aaron invites us into a world unlike any other––a place of dark wonders and strange delights, where even the sunniest landscapes can hold mystery and muted menace.
 In one poem Nikolai Gogol ruins a stew, in another the Invisible Man riffles the pages of a book, in yet another a man bows to the wisdom of a magic horse.
 Such moments seem natural in the alternate realities these poems explore.
 And beyond such uneasy fun, a series of powerful love poems reveals the depth of feeling that underlies the inventiveness of this superb collection.